TheWildJarvi/BASYS3-VGA-ANIMATION/README.md

 # BASYS3-VGA-ANIMATION
 Basys3 VGA Animation project

-main.py generates ROM files from .jpg images that can be laoded into the ROM component in the simlator 'Digital'
+main.py generates ROM files from .jpg images that can be loaded into the ROM component in the simlator 'Digital'

 empty-heart , half-heart, and full-heart are the 3 images to be loaded to make an animation